Non-SportingMediumUnited States

 Frequently Asked Questions

-Is the American Eskimo good for apartment living?
+Is the American Eskimo a good apartment dog?

 Is the American Eskimo good for first-time owners?